realgooseman/albert-plugin-raindrop/README.md

 1. Access your Raindrop.io account using app/extension or at https://app.raindrop.io.
 2. Click on your user profile in the upper-left corner and select Settings.
 3. Navigate to the Integrations section.
-4. Under For Developers, click + Create new app.
+4. Under For Developers, click `+ Create new app`.
 5. Give your app any descriptive name (ex: Launcher or Raindrop) then click Create.
 6. After creating the app, click on its name in the list to open its details.
 7. Scroll down to the Credentials section and click Create test token.